 - Attach notes, files, links and make comments to tasks

 Must-Have Task Management Software Features

-More than a to-do list, you need a project management software equipped with a task list that can assign, show your progress, set priority, add attached files, share comments and list due dates.
-You want to have the ability to create your own private task lists and migrate them to Gantt charts too, so you can organize your work.
+More than a to-do list, you need project management software equipped with a task list where you can assign tasks, track progress, set priorities, attach files, share comments and list due dates.
+Set recurring tasks for repeated work to save time.
+You want the ability to create your own private task lists and migrate them to Gantt charts too, so you can organize your work.